Classical quantum friction at water-carbon interfaces

 Our model, while able to provide a proof of concept for QF, does not aim to be a rigorous description of water on graphite.
 We have considered a static graphene sheet, which precludes any role that phonon modes might play \cite{Ma2015,Bocquet2015,Cruz-Chu2017,Marbach2018,Ambrosetti2022}.
 Any changes in surface roughness upon changing from single to multilayer systems have also not been accounted for.
 Going forwards, it will be essential to explore how these factors affect both the surface roughness and charge density coupling contributions to friction.
-Advances in simulations of nonadiabatic effects\cite{Head-Gordon1995, Mazzola2012,Tubman2014} to accurately describe the solid electronic excitations in response to collective fluctuations in the liquid will also be a welcome development.
+Advances in simulations of nonadiabatic effects\cite{Head-Gordon1995, Mazzola2012,Tubman2014} to accurately describe the solid's electronic excitations in response to collective fluctuations in the liquid will also be a welcome development. \tcr{An obvious limitation of the present model is that it is restricted to describing the substrate as a dielectric, rather than a conductor (or semimetal).
+In principle, extending the current methodology to classical representations of metallic substrates \cite{Coretti2022,Siepmann1995} should be relatively straightforward.}

 Despite its simplifications, our model captures the increase in the interfacial friction when there is an overlap in the dielectric spectra of the liquid and the solid.
 It is important to stress that this principle can be generalized to the interfaces of any combination of polar liquid and solid.
 Since the THz densities of state of a liquid can be reasonably described in simulations, our model opens up the possibility to predict whether different liquids \cite{Cazade2014,Futamura2017} also show a significant QF component.
 In addition to providing early evidence from simulations in general support of QF theory, our results suggest a potentially useful strategy for experimental verification.
 Specifically, the apparent asymmetry between the impact on water and the substrate suggests it may be advantageous to focus experimental efforts on spectroscopies that probe the substrate's electronic response\cite{Ulbricht2011}, rather than seeking hallmarks in the structure or dynamics of the liquid.